Nebula-Developers/Moomoo-AI-Bot-Sender/README.md

     node index.js --probeName Lucario

 Similar to the other command, this will return a list of server IPs which have the player `Lucario` on the leaderboard.

+Here is an example of regular expression probing:

+    node index.js --probeName "Luc" --probeRegex true

+This will return all servers where someone whose name has the string `Luc` is on the leaderboard.
+For example, it will match `Luc`, `Luca`, `Lucario`, and `abcLucdef`.
+(But not `luc`.)

 You can put both the outputs into `--link` for the botting start script.